ddixonjr/Tweedar/README.md

 </table>
 <p class="p3"><br></p>
 <p class="p4">Overview</p>
-<p class="p5">A concrete subclass of UIViewController that displays details of a specifict Tweet passed in as a <a href="file:///Users/Dennis/Library/Developer/Shared/Documentation/DocSets/com.appivot.tweedar.Tweedar.docset/Contents/Resources/Documents/Classes/TDRTweet.html"><span class="s1">TDRTweet</span></a> instance via the <span class="s1">tweet</span> property.
+<p class="p5">A concrete subclass of UIViewController that displays details of a specifict Tweet passed in as a TDRTweet instance via the <span class="s1">tweet</span> property.
 It also facilitates the <span class="s1">tweet</span> being toggled on/off as a favorite by the user.</p>
 <p class="p4">Tasks</p>
 <ul class="ul1">
   <li class="li6">  tweet<span class="s2"> </span><span class="s3">property</span></li>